Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 A picture of a graduate's academic cap and diploma.
 The picture represents Education and Training Requirements for How to Get Into AI.

 AI is an exciting and highly sought-after profession today.
 To become an AI engineer, start with a strong educational foundation.
 A solid foundation in mathematics, computer science, and engineering is vital for success in learning AI and within the field.
 Familiarity with machine learning algorithms and programming languages like Python gives you a competitive edge.
 Explore introductory Python courses and study existing AI tools.
 Expand your skills with online courses covering machine learning, data science, and more.
-These courses provide the knowledge and skills necessary for success in higher education and employment.
+These courses provide the knowledge and skills necessary for higher education and employment success.

 High School